 - Make sure hand position and length does not change during the movement.

-The goals are to determine if there is any pain during the movement.
+The goals are to determine if there is any pain or limitations during the movement.
 Where was the pain coming from?
 Could the movement be executed fully?
 If possible, have a picture taken of you or the person you’re working with from straight on and from a side angle too.
+You can also use your smart phone to video yourself.
 Gray Cook notes, “the ability to perform the test requires closed-chain dorsiflexion of the ankles, flexion of the hips and knees, extension of the thoracic spine, and flexion and abduction of the shoulders.”

-Like all great exercise assessment tools there are various progressions dedicated to the overhead deep squat that can be found in Cook’s book Athletic Body in Balance if needed.
-Hopefully, this article shed some light on the many benefits of the deep squat, both as an exercise and assessment tool.
-Stay Strong!
+Like all great exercise assessment tools there are various progressions dedicated to the overhead deep squat that can also be found in Cook’s book Athletic Body in Balance if needed.
+Hopefully, this article has shed some light on the many benefits of the deep squat, both as an exercise and an assessment tool.
+Stay Strong with Jefit!

 Cook, G., Athletic Body in Balance, Human Kinetics, 2003.